CNC Machined Plastic Parts in Tijuana, Mexico — Baja Supplies

 Lowest coefficient of friction of any solid.
 Chemically inert, wide temperature range (−200°C to +260°C).
 Used for seals, gaskets, valve seats, and chemical-contact components.
 Very soft — difficult to hold tight tolerances.

-3. Material Comparison — Choosing the Right Plastic for Your Application
+03 Material Comparison — Choosing the Right Plastic

 Use this reference to narrow material selection before sending your RFQ.
 When in doubt, our engineering team will recommend the right grade during DFM review: